Chengara struggle: Janmi-Kudiyan System

-Through a longer stretch of history, Dalits have been the backbone of Kerala's wetland rice cultivation.
-Initially they were slaves, after the year 1850 they became the attached laborers (following the ban on slave traffic), and finally in the 1940s they became "free" laborers (following the advance of caste-based social movements and communist trade union organization).
-But although they were integral to agrarian production, they were prevented from owning land in Kerala's traditional caste society.
+Through a longer stretch of history, the Dalits have been the backbone of Kerala's wetland rice cultivation.
+Initially, they were slaves, but after the year 1850, they became attached laborers (following the ban on slave traffic).
+Finally, in the 1940s, they became "free" laborers (following the advance of caste-based social movements and communist trade union organization).
+Although they were integral to agrarian production, they were prevented from owning land in Kerala's traditional caste society.

-Until the late 1950s, the centuries-old Janmi-Kudiyan (landlord-tenant) landholding system based on the caste system prevailed in Kerala.
-In this system the Landlords were Namboothiris (called Brahmins in the rest of India) - the highest in the caste hierarchy.
-The land was often leased to the Dalits – the lowest caste - for cultivation with a simple taxation system.
-For a long time, it resembled the feudalism in Europe, except for the differences introduced by the caste system.
-This means the ownership of land was concentrated in the hands of a few individual landlords.
+Until the late 1950s, the centuries-old Janmi-Kudiyan (landlord-tenant) landholding system, based on the caste system, prevailed in Kerala.
+In this system, the landlords were Namboothiris (called Brahmins in the rest of India) - the highest in the caste hierarchy.
+The land was often leased to the Dalits – the lowest caste - for cultivation, with a simple taxation system.
+For a long time, it resembled European feudalism, save the differences introduced by the caste system.
+This means that the ownership of land was concentrated in the hands of a few individual landlords.

-Innumerable malpractices like untouchability, inapproachability and unseeability were widely practiced by the Namboothiris.
-Many practices were based on the idea of purity, which gave rise to the widespread practice of theendal (pollution).
-These practices pushed the Adivasis and the Dalits into servitude, slavery, dispossession and displacement, which then compelled them to pawn their dignity and their human rights at the feet of a caste-based society.
-By the early 20th century, due to the impact of several social reformations, Kerala managed to get officially rid of untouchability and other malpractices which alienated the Dalits and Adivasis.
+Innumerable malpractices like untouchability, inapproachability, and unseeability, were widely practiced by the Namboothiris.
+Many of these practices were based on the idea of purity, which gave rise to the widespread practice of theendal (pollution).
+These practices pushed the Adivasis and the Dalits into servitude, slavery, dispossession, and displacement, which then compelled them to pawn their dignity and their human rights at the feet of a caste-based society.
+By the early 20th century, due to the impact of several social reformations, Kerala managed to officially get rid of untouchability and other malpractices which alienated the Dalits and Adivasis.
 However, prejudices against them continue, especially in rural areas.

 Land Reforms – theory

-In 1957, elections for the new Kerala Legislative Assembly were held, and a reformist, communist-led government came to power.
+In 1957, elections for the new Kerala Legislative Assembly were held, and a reformist, communist-led government came into power.
 It was the first time a communist government (Communist Party of India- CPI) was democratically elected to power anywhere in the world.
 It initiated pioneering land reforms.
 One of the key legislations the state had undertaken to ensure land for the landless was "The Kerala Land Reforms Act, 1963".
-By this Act, the centuries-old Janmi-Kudiyan system was brought to an end.
+By this act, the centuries-old Janmi-Kudiyan system was brought to an end.